biplovgautam/summarizer/README.md

 # DjangoSummarizer

 Welcome to **DjangoSummarizer**!
-This project is designed to make lengthy YouTube videos more digestible.
-By leveraging AI, it extracts the audio, transcribes it into text, and (in the future) will summarize the transcription into concise points.
-Currently, the transcription feature is fully functional.
+This project is designed to make lengthy YouTube videos more digestible by transcribing audio into text and summarizing it.
+The transcription feature is fully functional, and future improvements will enhance the summarization capabilities.

 ## Features